Raspberries and Kohlrabi

 Chicken pineapple meatballs and peppers on a bed of white rice.

-Teriyaki Chicken Pineapple Meatballs with Rice
+Chicken Teriyaki Pineapple Meatballs with Rice

 Author: Erica Schramek